appscode/blog/content/post/stash-v2022.12.11/index.md

 #### Add Postgres 15.1 addon

-We have added an addon for Postgres 15.1.
-Now, you should be able to back up your Postgres 15.x.x using this addon.
+We have added support for Postgres 15.1.
+Now, you should be able to backup/restore your Postgres 15.x.x using this addon.

 ### Bug Fixes

-- Fixed passing PodRuntimeSettings to backup/Restore job ([#1489](https://github.com/stashed/stash/pull/1489)).
+- Fixed passing PodRuntimeSettings to backup/restore job ([#1489](https://github.com/stashed/stash/pull/1489)).
 - Fixed addon info handling from KubeDB AppBinding ([#1487](https://github.com/stashed/stash/pull/1487)).
 - Fixed a bug that was causing locked Repository ([#192](https://github.com/stashed/apimachinery/pull/192)).
 - Added missing user permission for appcatalog group ([#284](https://github.com/stashed/installer/pull/284)).